Synthetixio/synpress/README.md

 ## 🚢 Release process

 1. Create PR from `dev` branch to `master` branch
-2. Merge it
+2. Merge it (new `-beta` version is automatically released)
-3. Run GitHub Action workflow named [Release CI](https://github.com/Synthetixio/synpress/actions/workflows/release.yml) with `patch|minor|major` depending on your needs.
+3. Run GitHub Action workflow named [Release CI](https://github.com/Synthetixio/synpress/actions/workflows/release.yml) with `patch|minor|major` depending on your needs to promote your build.

 Alternatively, instead of running GitHub Action for release, you can move on with manual release process: